robert-claypool/robert-claypool.github.io/about.md

 ## In no particular order...
 Stuff I know:

 ### > Windows administration

-I've never been a sys-admin, but I've managed dozens of Windows servers over the years.
-I know enough about IIS, AD, and domain controllers to be dangerous, and I can script PowerShell when needed.
+I know enough about IIS, AD, and domain controllers to be dangerous, and I can script DOS or PowerShell when needed.

 ### > Linux administration

 Debian, Ubuntu, CentOS, Fedora, Amazon Linux, and
 Arch on remote and local machines.
 I know Bash, SSH, GPG, TMux, Vim, grep, sed, [etc](https://sanctum.geek.nz/arabesque/series/unix-as-ide/),